vicious-widgets/vicious/README.md

   - takes the RAID array ID as an argument
   - returns 1st value as the number of assigned, and 2nd as active, devices in the array

-**vicious.widgets.hddtemp**

-  - provides hard drive temperatures using the hddtemp daemon
-  - takes the hddtemp listening port as an argument, or defaults to port 7634
-  - returns a table with string keys, using hard drives as a base:
-    {/dev/sda} and {/dev/sdc} for example

 **vicious.widgets.wifi**